goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 # Supported IDEs

-You can use any IDE or text editor to use or develop Autoware Auto.
+You can use any IDE or text editor to develop Autoware Auto.
 Here you can find how to configure some of them.

 - @ref configuration-clion "CLion"